 The Layers Dialog allows you to view and manipulate the layer hierarchy in your scene.
-This is where you can determine which objects get drawn first, and create groups of layers for the purpose of applying effects.
+This is where you can determine which objects get drawn first, and create Group Layer for the purpose of applying effects.

 Elements of the Layers Dialog¶

-The Layers Dialog contains a detailed list of the Layers in your scene.
+The Layers Dialog contains a detailed list of the Layer in your scene.
 Each row represents a layer, and the columns are:

 - Show/Hide checkbox

 Turns the layer on or off in the composition.
 This parameter is not keyable.

 The icon representing the layer type.
 For Region Layer, Outline Layer, and , the icons will be those of the Spline Tool, the Width Tool, and the Gradient Tool, respectively.
 For both Group Layer and Switch Group Layer, an expand icon (generally an arrow) precede the layer icon.
 This expander can be controlled with

 -respectively to open or close the group.

 The name of the layer you’re currently working on.